cscart/docs/en/user_guide/addons/product_bundles/index.rst

 Way 1.
 From the Marketing → Product bundles Page
 ----------------------------------------------------

 #.
-In the upper right corner of the page, click the **+** button to add a new bundle.
+In the upper right corner of the page, click the **+ Add new bundle** button.
 In the opened window, fill in the fields from the *General* tab firstly.

    * Enter the **Name**.